postmates/cernan/README.md

     > cargo run -- --console

 and you're good to go. `cargo install` will drop a binary in your path or you can `cargo run` from inside this project.
+If you would like to debug your service--to determine if the telemetry you intend is issued--run cernan like

+    > cargo run -- --console -vvvv

+and full trace output will be reported to the tty.

 # Usage

-The statsd server has several options to control which ports it runs on:
+The cernan server has options to control which ports its interfaces run on:

 ```
--p, --port=<p>        The UDP port to bind to [default: 8125].
+--statsd-port <port>        The UDP port to bind to for statsd traffic. [default: 8125]
---admin-host=<p>      The host to bind the management server on. [default: 127.0.0.1]
---admin-port=<p>      The port to bind the management server to. [default: 8126]
+--graphite-port <port>      The TCP port to bind to for graphite traffic. [default: 2003]
 ```

 ## Changing how frequently metrics are output